 Start by picking the best bucket-top and lid you have available.
 Make holes on the walls of the bucket-top to fit the E27 bulb sockets, and wire them in parallel with cable and a plug on top of the lid.
 Always solder and tape your wires!
 Twisting the leads is not safe enough (wire nuts can be used too).
 Once the wiring is finished, glue a container on the lid to hide the installation.

 Make room for a 8×8 PC fan on the side of the light-top: this will ensure that the heat emmited by the bulbs is extracted outside the plants environment.
 You can choose more effective fans for this task, combining the extraction system with a carbon filter.
 Inline fans are pretty popular among buckets users, as they allow a near flawless control of odors.
 Read more about inline filtering buckets in this thread from the Space Buckets community.

 Fourth, you can now connect and assemble your indoor garden.
 Use black tape to cover holes and make the bucket as lightproof as possible, this step is for finishing touches and other details.
 Connect the light-top timer and 12v supplies to the power strip, and then the strip to the wall.

 That is it, you’re done!
 You now have one fully functional Space Bucket, with a main container, light-top with CFLs and bucket-tops for added height.
 Plant in the main bucket (directly or with a pot), turn on the light-top and timer, and watch life thrive and grow.

-Keep in mind that this is the basic Space Bucket design: check the Resources and stuff section for advanced techniques.
-You can also join the always-on discussion at the /r/SpaceBuckets subreddit, or banter and chat on the awesome site-wide open board below.
+Keep in mind that this is the basic Space Bucket design: check the Guides section for advanced techniques.
+You can also join the always-on discussion at the /r/SpaceBuckets subreddit, or banter and chat.
 Good luck!